Appdynamics/AppD_Roadshow_BiQ_Lab/README.md

 Add another custom widget using the same steps.
 This time drag the ```Response Time (ms)``` field into the Y Axis and select ```Average``` for the aggregation.
 Configure this widget to be a ```Numeric Chart``` type like Unique Customers.
 Notice that numeric fields have different aggregation options than string fields.

-Now let’s break down eCommerce’s user experience by business transaction.
+Now let’s break down your applications user experience by business transaction.
 Create another custom widget and drag ```Business Transaction``` to the X Axis.
 Since we did not populate the Y Axis, our metric will default to # of transactions.
 Bar and Pie charts can have a second grouping on the X Axis.
 Drag ```User Experience``` to the X Axis.
 Now we can see a user experience break out by each Business Transaction.

 Your Visualization should look like this now: